nishizumi-maho/nishizumi-setups-sync/README.md

  * **Check for Updates** – downloads the latest version of the script when available.

+   ## Running Silently on Windows Startup

+To run Nishizumi Setups Sync automatically and silently at system startup:

+1. Open the interface (`python nishizumi_setups_sync.py`), configure everything, and enable **Run silently on startup** in the settings.
+2. If you're using the Python script directly, create a shortcut pointing to:

+    ```
+    pythonw.exe path\to\nishizumi_setups_sync.py
+    ```

+3. If you're using the compiled EXE, create a shortcut pointing to:

+    ```
+    path\to\nishizumi_setups_sync.exe
+    ```

+4. Place this shortcut into your Windows **Startup** folder.

+The tool will automatically run silently on boot.
+If any folders are missing, it will skip copying and exit cleanly.

 ## Building a Windows EXE

 To run the tool without requiring Python installed, you can create a standalone